d3fc/d3fc/getting-started.md

 The first step is to construct an SVG where your chart will be rendered.
 If you've previously constructed a chart using D3 you'll probably be familiar with the [margin convention](http://bl.ocks.org/mbostock/3019563), this is a 'standard' way of constructing a chart, although it is a bit painful to implement!

-The D3FC `chartLayout` component takes care of constructing a suitable containers for the various components of a chart.
+The D3FC `chartLayout` component takes care of constructing suitable containers for the various components of a chart.
 Add the following to the bottom of your page:

     <script>
     var chartLayout = fc.utilities.chartLayout();